Disclaimer: I don't own the KuroBasu franchise or its characters, I just like writing gay fiction about them plzkthx

 "I am not sulking."
 Hyuuga huffs, re-adjusting his glasses.
 The man was dressed in clothes typical of clergy men, indicating that he was also probably the pastor for this church.
 Kagami, still trying to duck away from Kiyoshi's affectionate gesture, was unimpressed.

 "You guys are pretty free with giving out your names here," the redhead noted with a hint of reproach.
-Names held a lot of power, especially full names, and he didn't appreciate his being given around so easily.
+Names held a lot of power in their world, power that shouldn't be given out so lightly.

 "It's a sign of trust," Riko is the one to explain this time.
 "In Seirin, we trust each other absolutely.
 We work in teams, and in teams, trust is necessary.
 If we do not trust each other with names, how can we trust each other with our backs?"